shadow-robot/sr_experimental_documentation/docs/user_guide/1_arm_and_hand.md

 4. Press "Apply" when you finish.

 #### Arm Calibration Procedure
-Follow this steps if you have a table and a stylus provided by Shadow Robot.
+Follow these steps if you have a table and a stylus provided by Shadow Robot:

 1. The arm should be mounted on the table but without hand.
 First, mount the calibration stylus as shown below: